 Dog walking in Worcestershire, be it in parks, woodland or in the city limits is going to give you and your pet a variety of terrains, some taking you high up into the Malvern Hills where you can take a breather and take in the panoramic views of this beautiful county.
 There are a number of pet friendly pubs in Worcestershire and dog friendly Worcestershire cottages.

-Dog-friendly walks in Worcestershire just wouldn’t be complete without a good selection of dog-friendly pubs in Worcestershire’s city limits, as well as the countryside.
+Dog-friendly walks in Worcestershire just wouldn’t be complete without a good selection of pubs in Worcestershire’s city limits, as well as the countryside.

 For more of the countries best tracks and parks to dog walk it’s here.